HybridThingsLab/course-interaction-design-2020/README.md

 * If asked, allow the html to access the internet

 ### Make it your code!
-Please create your own code folder besides the `examples` folder and copy one of the example folders over, so that you have `Block_I/p5js/martin/01_read_data` for example.
-You should not change our examples as we may update them later.
+Please create your own code folder somewhere outside our code folder and copy one of the example folders over.
+You should not chage anythinig inside our code structure because it may interfere with future updates that we may do on the code if you use GIT (Collisions)

+## The "Blocks"
+We structured our course in three "Blocks", static, interactive and physical.
+Fore some Blocks there also is a Readme in the corresponding subfolder, for example in [Block_III](https://github.com/HybridThingsLab/course-interaction-design/blob/master/Block_III/README.md).

 ## Recommended tutorials
 * beginner P5.js tutorials by Daniel Shiffmann on TheCodingTrain, https://thecodingtrain.com/beginners/p5js/